 Why focus on literacy?

-Illiteracy is a global problem, stretching from the United States to Uganda, from Europe to Cambodia and everywhere in between.
+The literacy challenge is a global problem, stretching from the United States to Uganda, from Europe to Cambodia and everywhere in between.
 It matters because the inability to read and write quickly leads to big problems.
-Illiterate people are more likely to be poor, lack education, miss out on opportunities to participate fully in society and the workforce.
-Sadly, their choices in life are far too limited.
+People struggling with literacy are more likely to be poor, lack education, and miss out on opportunities to participate fully in society and the workforce.

 Alphabet of Illiteracy